Pic and a Word Challenge: Depth of Field

 While my latest book is on submission, I’ve recently shifted my focus to photography (see what I did there? 😉 ).
 I’m starting an online course this week to study what my Canon camera can actually do beyond my usual point and click.

 “Depth of field is the distance between the closest and farthest objects in a photo that appears acceptably sharp.
 Now your camera can only focus sharply at one point.
 But the transition from sharp to un-sharp is gradual, and the term ‘acceptably sharp’ is a loose one!
 Without getting too technical, how you will be viewing the image, and at what size you will be looking at it are factors that contribute to how acceptably sharp an image is.” ~ photographylife.com

 My humble contribution: I captured the above photo when my daughter and her family came to visit.
 My grandson took a shine to this gorgeous little caterpillar we found near Cape Freels beach.

-Speaking of online courses, I’ve also signed up for a free course through the University of Alberta called Indigenous Canada, which includes 12 lessons that explore Indigenous histories and contemporary issues from an Indigenous perspective.
+Speaking of online courses, I’ve also signed up for a certificate course through the University of Alberta called Indigenous Canada, which includes 12 lessons that explore Indigenous histories and contemporary issues from an Indigenous perspective.
 The course is also accessible outside of Canada.
 For more info, click here.

 Never curb your lifelong desire to learn, my friends.
 Focus on something new, to you! 🙂